 Do some Quests

-After completing the story campaign in Destiny 2, you can return to each planet and speak to its quest giver to open a new multi-stage mission called a “quest.”
+After completing the story campaign in Destiny 2 and in the expansions, you can return to each planet and speak to its quest giver to open a new multistage mission called a quest.
 Quests are like more involved Adventure activities, and when you complete all of them on a planet (usually three), you’ll get some quality rewards.

 Run the raid

-Gear you get from turning in raid reputation tokens will get you raid gear, but as with other reputation vendors, you’ll receive it below your level if you’re at 300 or higher.
-But as you’re working your way through the raid itself, there is a chance those chests will also drop higher-level gear as well.
-So it’s worth it to run the raid each raid after each weekly reset if you’re really interested in grinding your level up.
+Turning in raid reputation tokens will also get you great raid gear, but as with other reputation vendors, equipment will be below your level if you’re at or above the soft cap.
+As you’re working through a raid, there’s a chance that chests will drop higher-level gear.
+Run each raid after the weekly reset if you’re really interested in grinding your level up.